cvweiss/redis-websocket/README.md

 # redis-websocket

-Creates a websocket on port 15241 and broadcasts anything that is sent to Redis pubsub "public" to any clients connected to the websocket.
+Creates a websocket on port 15241, listens to all channels on redis, and will publish them connections that have subscribed to that channel.

 To install it: